mpurnell1/purnell.ai/README.md

 ## Eventual home

-Intended to eventually live on a Raspberry Pi Zero 2 W alongside a Discord bot, using the same `site/` directory as Caddy's web root.
+Intended to eventually live on a Raspberry Pi Zero 2 W, using the same `site/` directory as Caddy's web root.